Frequently Asked Questions

 No. First of all, people are dependent in their retirement years for only a fraction of the time they're dependent in their childhood.
 Right now retirement lasts only half as long as the dependent period before a young person enters the workforce.
 If trends continue, it may decrease to a third or even a quarter of that youthful dependency.
 So children are far more expensive to the economy than the elderly!
 Secondly, population growth has to stop sooner or later, so bringing in more people is not a long-term solution.
 The long-term solution is to restructure our system so that we don't need a constant influx of more people.
 The sooner we stop the increase in numbers, the more intact we leave our resource base for our children of the future.

-What do you mean by "humane" population stabilization?
+What do you mean by "humanely" solving overpopulation?

 Population continues increasing because the death rate worldwide dropped much farther than the birth rate.
 Of course no one wants to see death rates rise.
-That would be an unthinkably inhumane way to stop population growth!
+That would be an unthinkably inhumane way to solve overpopulation!

 Another highly successful educational approach involves the use of specially-created soap operas, both on TV and radio, that communicate -- even to illiterate people -- the benefits of having fewer children.
 These special soaps are currently running on every continent (except Antarctica) and are having an incredible impact to help reduce people's expectations about their "desired family size."